7thLucas/full-app-6a2a4-c1d70-4654/_doc/product-overview.md

 1. **Contacts** — a clean directory of people and companies with the essentials.
 2. **Interaction timeline** — log calls, emails, and meetings per contact so the full history of a relationship is one click away.
-3. **Pipeline board** — deals as cards that move across stages (e.g. Lead → Contacted → Proposal → Won/Lost) so nothing stalls unseen.
+3. **Pipeline board** — deals as cards that move across stages (Lead → Contacted → Proposal → Won/Lost) so nothing stalls unseen.
+Each deal carries a value; the board shows per-stage counts and total value-in-play.
+Stages are owner-configurable.

 ## Strategic principles
 - **Stay simple.** Every feature must earn its place against "is this still a